Glider deployed in Seep Survey, Papua New Guinea

 Through an innovative partnership, Blue Ocean Monitoring (BOM), Gardline Marine Sciences (Gardline), Searcher Seismic and Ecosscope, have deployed a Slocum glider in the Gulf of Papua to collect further environmental and oceanographic data for the Davaria Geochemical Survey.

-The BOM glider will be deployed for the next 30 days completing an extensive dive campaign.
-Data will be relayed in near real-time to Gardline’s multi-role survey vessel, MV Duke and onshore project partners.
+The glider will be deployed for the next 30 days and data relayed in near real-time to Gardline’s multi-role survey vessel, MV Duke and onshore project partners.
 The final data will be analysed and interpreted by BOM and Gardline scientists back in Perth, Western Australia.